 What is protein and why it’s important in our diet?

-Proteins are body’s building “bricks” .
+Proteins are body’s building “bricks.”
 Most our body organs are built on protein such as muscle, skin, bones and others.
-The digestive process, immune system, blood are all based on protein in order to work properly.
+The digestive process, immune system, blood are all based on protein to work properly.
 Even hormones, antibodies, enzymes are proteins.
 Your body uses protein to build or repair body tissues

-Imagine that your body is a car that needs fuel in order to work.
+Imagine that your body is a car that needs fuel to work.
 So, for your body, that fuel is protein.
 Protein is a macronutrient along with carbohydrates and fat.

 Why is protein really important in your weight loss process?

-One grams of protein has 4 calories.
-Even that the most people think about protein as fattening and high in calories it’s not true.
+One gram of protein has four calories.
+Even that the most people think about protein as fattening and high in calories, it’s not true.